lucylangenb/jacktrip/run_osx.md

 # Running Jack and JackTrip
 ## Connecting to a server

 Now that we've installed Jack and JackTrip, we can finally connect to a server!
 First, make sure Jack is running (hit the "Start" button).
-Then, open up a new Terminal window.
+If you are on a Windows computer, make sure you're in the same directory location as JackTrip (by typing `cd Downloads`).
+Then, open up a new Terminal/Command Prompt window.
 If you need a refresher on the types of arguments you can pass to JackTrip, type `jacktrip` to generate a list of helpful commands.

 To run JackTrip in client mode, enter the following command (though, instead of ipAddress, you would enter the IP address of the person running the server).
 ```